Commonly Backpacked · Lake · Wildlife

 until you reach the next trail junction, where the Rosalie Trail #603

-will continue north-northwest up to Guanella Pass.
+will continue north-northwest up to Guanella Pass (continue straight to stay on the Abyss Lake trail).

 From this point, you'll head west across the stunning alpine tundra.
 The trail finally ends at the shores of Abyss Lake, between Mt.
 Bierstadt and Mt.
 Evans.